 What is induced lactation?

 This is when a woman who has never had a child, induces lactation by stimulating milk production.
-A woman would usually do this if she plans to breastfeed an adopted baby.
+A woman will usually do this if she plans to breastfeed an adopted baby.

 This is when a woman who has stopped breastfeeding, starts to stimulate milk production to resume breastfeeding again.